AppNexus

 Monetize SSP

-A supply-side platform enabling publishers to manage, optimize, and monetize their ad inventory programmatically across multiple demand sources.
+A supply-side platform allowing publishers to manage, sell, and optimize their ad inventory programmatically.

 Programmable Bidder

-A customizable bidding engine allowing sophisticated buyers to implement proprietary bidding logic and algorithms at scale.
+A customizable bidding engine allowing sophisticated buyers to implement proprietary bidding logic at scale.